By Sierra Boudreaux, Wildcats Media

 “God is making it possible,” said Sheri Duffy on being able to get the master’s program started.
 Duffy is the MSW program director.

-The Rapides Foundation recognized the significant need for master level social workers and gave LC a grant to start the program.
+The Rapides Foundation recognized the significant need for master level social workers and gave LCU a grant to start the program.